CarlosShi15/carlosshi15.github.io/_Research/high-order-PCP-CDG-methods.md

 ## Research Contributions

-- Investigated and analyzed the properties of the admissible state set for the RHD equations, and verified their compliance with physical constraint preservation conditions through inequality proofs and randomized experiments.
+- Analyzed the admissible state set of the RHD equations, rigorously verifying the convexity and positivity of its equivalent explicit form to provide theoretical guarantees for physical constraint preservation.
-- Participated in developing a high-order PCP Central Discontinuous Galerkin numerical method compatible with general equations of state, overcoming the limitations of ideal gas assumptions and enhancing applicability to realistic astrophysical problems.
+- Established the bijective correspondence between conservative and primitive variables by proving the uniqueness of the positive root for the nonlinear pressure equation via symbolic derivation.
-- Conducted numerical experiments in MATLAB and performed symbolic derivations to prove the bijectivity and monotonicity between core variables, validating the approach's accuracy, robustness, and precision.
+- Validated the monotonicity and positivity of the flux function with respect to density, ensuring that numerical fluxes remain within the physically admissible range during time evolution.